Eitz/test-bravi/2-3-webapp/backend/README.md

-# R&D Backend
+# Backend

 ## How to run
 * Clone this repo and cd to the created folder
 * Install the dependecies
 	$ npm install
-* Create the config.json file (Copy the contents of default-config.json)
-* Prepare your database, run the db/schema.sql
+* Prepare your database, run the ../database/schema.sql
 * Run the app
 	$ npm start